By John Sherbondy and John Mickler

 Ash Level - a measure of the non-carbon content of the activated carbon; all base materials have a certain ash constituency, with the content varying from base material to base material; for example, coconut shell carbon tends to have more alkali earth metals, while coal-based carbons have more heavy metals

 How Does Activated Carbon Work?

-The large internal surface area of carbon has many attractive forces that work to attract other molecules.
-These forces manifest in a similar manner as gravitational force; therefore, contaminants in water are adsorbed (or held) to the surface of carbon from a solution as a result of differences in adsorbate concentration in the solution and in the carbon pores.
+The large internal surface area of carbon has several attractive forces that work to attract other molecules.
+These forces manifest in a similar manner as gravitational force; therefore, contaminants in water are adsorbed (or adhered) to the surface of carbon from a solution as a result of differences in adsorbate concentration in the solution and in the carbon pores.

-The adsorbate migrates from the solution through the pore channels to reach the area where the strongest attractive forces are.
-With this understanding of how the adsorption process works, we must then understand why it works, or why water contaminants become adsorbates.
-Water contaminants adsorb because the attraction of the carbon surface for them is stronger than the attractive forces that keep them dissolved in solution.
+The dissolved adsorbate migrates from the solution through the pore channels to reach the area where the strongest attractive forces are located.
+Contaminants adsorb because the attraction of the carbon surface for them is stronger than the attractive forces that keep them dissolved in solution.
 Those compounds that exhibit this preference to adsorb are able to do so when there is enough energy on the surface of the carbon to overcome the energy needed to adsorb the contaminant.

 Contaminants that are organic, have high molecular weights, and are neutral, or non-polar, in their chemical nature are readily adsorbed on activated carbon.
 For water adsorbates to become physically adsorbed onto activated carbon, they must both be dissolved in water so that they are smaller than the size of the carbon pore openings and can pass through the carbon pores and accumulate.